When is the best time to start revising for GCSEs? And what should your revision timetable look like?

 When to Start Revising for GCSEs

-One of the difficult things for kids currently studying for GCSEs is that nobody really knows when the 2021 GCSEs will happen (or even if they will happen).
-They might be early, or late, or shorter – and who knows what happens if they can’t be held.
+One of the difficult things for kids currently studying for GCSEs is that nobody really knows when the 2021 “tests” will happen (or even if they will happen).
+They might be early, or late, or shorter – and who knows what they’re even going to look like.

 On that basis, we’ve advised Flea to assume that there is always a chance that her mock exam grades might form the basis of teacher assessed grades in the future.
 And for that reason, the best time to start revising for GCSEs is at the start of Year 11.